-Fishing will commence at 8:30 a.m. and end at 4:30 p.m. on July 15, 16, and 17.
+Fishing will commence at 8:30 a.m. and end at 4:30 p.m. on July 14, 15, and 16.
+No lines, teasers or the use of omnidirectional sonar technology will be permitted before the official fishing hours each day.
 The tournament control’s time will act as the official time for the start, catch-and-release and end of fishing each day.
 The tournament committee reserves the privilege of changing starting and finishing times for any reason it deems necessary.
-A radio start will take place each morning at 8:30 a.m.
-The official tournament channel will be 7 International.
+A radio start will take place each morning at 8:30 a.m. and finish with a radio lines out at 4:30 p.m.
+The official tournament VHF channel will be 7 International.

 In the event of late hookups all fish to be weighed or release videos must be back at the weigh station and in the slip by 11:59 p.m. on the day of fishing.

 The weigh station and release-video check-in station is at Barr’s Bay Park.

 All catches must be recorded on the catch-report-affidavit sheets provided.
 The official time, species, release card of the day and angler’s name must be written on the catch-report affidavit.
 Each registered angler, mate and boat captain must then sign the catch report affidavit.
 The catch-report-affidavit sheets must be turned in at the weigh station each day.

 All billfish hookups, releases and lost fish must be reported to tournament control, along with the boat name, angler name and fish species.
 The tournament control’s time will act as the official time for the start, catch-and-release and end of fishing each day without exception.
 The official tournament channel will be 7 International.
 An International cell phone number of 407-405-0102 can also be used to communicate.
 During the last hour of fishing each day, all hookups must be reported.
 All game fish boated and intended to be weighed must be called into tournament control.